-The reference position specifies the spatial location at which the time is valid; i.e., where the time was measured or to which the observations were reduced.
+An observation is an event in space-time.
+The reference position, specified by the keyword TREFPOS specifies the spatial location at which the time is valid; i.e., where the time was measured or to which the observations were reduced.
 This may be a standard location (such as GEOCENTER or TOPOCENTER) or a point in space defined by specific coordinates.
 In the latter case one should be aware that a (3-D) spatial coordinate frame needs to be defined that is likely to be different from the frame(s) that the data are associated with.
 Note that TOPOCENTER is only moderately informative if no observatory location is provided or indicated.

-The commonly allowed standard values are shown in Table 2.
-Note that for the gaseous planets we use the barycenters, for obvious reasons.
-Our preference is to spell the location names out in full, but in order to be consistent with the practice of Paper III (2006) and the FITS Standard (IAU FWG 2008) the values are allowed to be truncated to eight characters.
+The commonly allowed standard values are shown in Table 3.
+Note that for the gaseous planets we use the barycenters of their planetary systems, including satellites, for obvious reasons.
+Our preference is to spell the location names out in full, but in order to be consistent with the practice of Paper III (2006) and the FITS Standard (Pence, et al., 2010) the values are allowed to be truncated to eight characters.
+We envisage that at some time in the future we may need a provision to add minor planets to this list.

 Some caution is in order, here.
 Time scales and reference positions cannot be combined arbitrarily if one wants a clock that runs linearly at TREFPOS.
-Table 3 provides a summary of compatible combinations.
+Table 4 provides a summary of compatible combinations.
 BARYCENTER should only be used in conjunction with time scales TDB and TCB and should be the only reference position used with these time scales.
-GEOCENTER, TOPOCENTER (as long as one does not venture too far from the earth's orbit), and EMBARYCENTER are appropriate for the first

-Table 3 Compatibility of Time Scales and Reference Positions1 nine time scales in Table 1, although one needs to be aware that relativistic effects introduce a (generally linear) scaling in certain combinations; highly eccentric spacecraft orbits are the exception.
-Problems mainly arise when using a reference position on another solar system body (including HELIOCENTER).
-At this point we recommend synchronizing the local clock with one of the time scales defined on the earth's surface, TT, TAI, GPS, or UTC (in the last case: beware of leap seconds).
-Locally, such a clock will not appear to run at a constant rate, because of variations in the gravitational potential and in motions with respect to earth, but the effects can be calculated and are probably small compared to errors introduced by the alternative: establishing a local time standard.
+With proper care GEOCENTER, TOPOCENTER, and EMBARYCENTER are appropriate for the first ten time scales in Table 2.
+However, one needs to be aware that relativistic effects introduce a (generally linear) scaling in certain combinations; highly eccentric spacecraft orbits are the exception.
+Problems will arise when using a reference position on another solar system body (including HELIOCENTER).
+At this point we recommend synchronizing the local clock with one of the time scales defined on the Earth's surface, TT, TAI, GPS, or UTC (in the last case: beware of leap seconds).
+This is common practice for spacecraft clocks.
+Locally, such a clock